Have you ever been to a top of the mountain that you always wanted to climb whenever you see it?

-This steep rock is known as “Katusu Konda” which gives the meaning of a back of a huge lizard.
+This steep rock is known as “Katsu Konda” which gives the meaning of a back of a huge lizard.

-This is the only way to reach summit of Alagalla mountain Range.
+This is the only way to reach the summit of Alagalla Mountain Range.
 Even it’s hard, it gives you an awesome view of valleys underneath after the climb.

 We were amused to see the green valleys and other mountains around the central province.
-You can see Hanthana Range and Bathalegala sometimes if there are less clouds.
+You can see Hanthana Range and Bathalegala sometimes if there are fewer clouds.

-Since it was a dry and hot day we couldn’t stand for so long on the summit with heat of the granite rock.
-But we were too tired and hungry we decided to sit on the grass area of the top and have some snacks.
+Since it was a dry and hot day we couldn’t stand for so long on the summit with the heat of the granite rock.
+But we were too tired and hungry we decided to sit in the grass area of the top and have some snacks.

-If you eat biscuits or anything wrapped in polythene make sure that you bring it back once you come back leave only the foot prints.
+If you eat biscuits or anything wrapped in polythene make sure that you bring it back once you come back to leave only the footprints.

 We had to come back to Katusu Konda and walk around the rock to get the Poththapitiya route.
 Even there was a way to come down from the summit we took the safe way around the rock since it was not that safe to climb down.

-After walking down for few minutes we found a path to the tea estate.
-Road was slippery with the dust, and road was not clear all the way.
+After walking down for a few minutes we found a path to the tea estate.
+The road was slippery with the dust, and road was not clear all the way.

-End of the foot path, we saw the tea factory and gravel road started from there to Poththapitiya.
-We walked down the tea estate for few minutes without getting any rest since it was getting late to catch last bus from Poththapitiya to Kandy.
+End of the footpath, we saw the tea factory and gravel road started from there to Poththapitiya.
+We walked down the tea estate for a few minutes without getting any rest since it was getting late to catch the last bus from Poththapitiya to Kandy.

-It was an old CTB bus, so once it speed up engine got heat and made a fire in the bus on the way.
-Since there were no any buses, we had to walk to Kandy road.
+It was an old CTB bus, so once it speeds up engine got heat and made a fire on the bus on the way.
+Since there were no buses, we had to walk to Kandy road.

 Even it was really tired we had no option other than walking a few kilometers to reach Kandy Road.